Champion Schools

-The Champion Schools tournament (known as the Carnegie Champion Schools due to sponsorship) is a full contact knock-out rugby league football competition open to every secondary school in England, Scotland and Wales and is the largest rugby league tournament in the World "RFL-13-05-07" The competition is operated by the Rugby Football League (RFL) and the English Schools Rugby League (ESRL).
+The Champion Schools tournament (known as the Carnegie Champion Schools due to sponsorship) is a full contact knock-out rugby league football competition open to every secondary school in England, Scotland and Wales and is the largest rugby league tournament in the world.
+The competition is operated by the Rugby Football League (RFL) and the English Schools Rugby League (ESRL).
 There are competitions for boys and girls in school year groups 7-11 and pupils aged, 11–16.

 The competition began in 1981 and was re-launched in 2002, by the RFL in partnership with English Schools Rugby League.
 The ESRL credit the Champion Schools tournament with having "rejuvenated schools rugby".
 The RFL believe "this competition has played a vital role in introducing Rugby League to an ever increasing number of young people throughout the United Kingdom".
 The Champion Schools tournament is the largest knock-out rugby league tournament in the world.

 Most of the finals were held at RAF Uxbridge up until 2009, in 2010 and 2011 at Hillingdon sports and athletics complex.
 Then in 2012, to avoid a clash with the London Olympics, the finals moved north to Odsal Stadium, Bradford and then since 2013, at Richmond athletic stadium (home of London Scottish RFU).
 The Year 7 boys finalists however have maintained the privilege of playing the curtain raiser at Wembley ahead of the Rugby League Challenge Cup Final.
 The Year 7 boys finals have also in the past been played at the Millennium Stadium and Twickenham.
 National finalists from all age groups parade around Wembley in their school uniforms and watch the Challenge Cup Final as guests of the Rugby Football League.